Athabasca oil sands: Indigenous peoples of the area

 The Fort McKay First Nation has formed several companies to service the oil sands industry and will be developing a mine on their territory.

 Opposition remaining within the First Nation focuses on environmental stewardship, land rights, and health issues, like elevated cancer rates in Fort Chipewyan and deformed fish being found by commercial fishermen in Lake Athabasca.

-The Alberta Cancer Board published research of the cancer rates of those living in Fort Chipewyan, Alberta, in 2009.
+The Alberta Cancer Board published research of the cancer rates of those living in Fort Chipewyan in 2009.
 While many companies argue that there are not enough chemicals and toxic material in the water due to the development of the oil sands, this report indicates that there is coincidentally a significantly higher rate of cancer within this community.
-There have been many speculations as to why there is a higher rate of cancer in this community; some of those speculations are contamination with the river and the oil sands as well as uranium mining that is currently in progress.
-The world's largest production of uranium is produced in this area as well as along the Athabasca River, allowing for easy contamination of the river.
+There have been many speculations as to why there is a higher rate of cancer in this community; some of those speculations are contamination with the river and the oil sands as well as uranium mining.
+The world's largest production of uranium is in this area as well as along the Athabasca River, allowing for easy contamination of the river.

 From 2010 to 2014, the Tar Sands Healing Walk, founded by Indigenous women, was held annually as a demonstration against oil extraction and the damage it caused to local communities and the environment.